 Similarly, overlaps between different data producers’ ENC and other data products other than ENC should also be expected.
 Certain features, such as navigational warnings, can extend far beyond national boundaries and may therefore overlap other data producers’ ENC data.
 An indication is not needed in these cases.

-Guidance on updating Datasets on ECDIS
+Updating Datasets on ECDIS

 Introduction

-The current Editions of S-57 and S-65 continue to apply to the production and data delivery for S-57 ENC updates.
+The current Editions of S-65, S-57 and S-63 continue to apply to the production and data delivery for S-57 ENC updates.
 S-52 Appendix I continues to apply to the processing of S-57 updates on ECDIS.

 General requirements